I-80 Green River Tunnel crash quick facts

 There are two tunnels, eastbound and westbound, that are roughly 1,200 feet long each, with two lanes in each direction.
 Normal lane widths in the tunnel are 12 ft.
 The tunnels opened in 1966.

-As of Feb.
-16: WHP has cleared about half of the vehicles involved in the tunnel fire.
-Last night, four passenger vehicles and nine commercial vehicles were removed from the crash site.
 In total, WHP believes 26 vehicles were involved in the event: 10 passenger vehicles and 16 commercial vehicles.
 Six commercial vehicles and two passenger vehicles were completely destroyed by the fire.

 The National Transportation Safety Board is conducting a parallel investigation of this crash.
 Questions about the NTSB investigation must be directed here.
+The NTSB released their preliminary report on the crash on March 19.
+It can be found here.